-White Americans made up the overwhelming majority of those who hold college degrees in 2019, accounting for nearly three-quarters of the group.
+White Americans made up the overwhelming majority of those who hold college degrees in 2021, accounting for more than two-thirds of the group.
 Black, Asian, Latino/a, and Native American individuals combined made up less than 30% of the population 25 and older who have earned a college degree.

 This lack of equity in educational attainment has become increasingly concerning to experts because of its direct effects on employment and opportunities for people of color throughout the country.

 Educational Attainment by Gender